 Real friendship, companionship, and true love are all possible.
 All these can indeed be had between two people of the same sex.

 The Church says yes to all of that.
 But She cannot affirm a genital-sexual expression of such a friendship.
 And why not marriage and children for same-sex couples?
 Because sex, marriage and children are all connected.

 10. What about discrimination?
 What does the Church say?

 CCC 2358: This inclination, which is objectively disordered, constitutes for most of them a trial.
 They must be accepted with respect, compassion, and sensitivity.
 Every sign of unjust discrimination in their regard should be avoided.
 These persons are called to fulfill God’s will in their lives and, if they are Christians, to unite to the sacrifice of the Lord’s Cross the difficulties they may encounter from their condition.

 11. If members who experience these attractions feel that they don’t belong, it’s our fault.

 It’s not enough to say “you are loved.”
-There are so many with these attractions that who do not feel loved.
+There are so many with these attractions who do not feel loved.
 On the contrary, they feel like they don’t belong.
 Fr.
 Mike Schmitz shares an experience he had with this younger brother who experiences same-sex attraction.
 That is our fault, not theirs.